Dodge Polara: 1960–1961

 For 1961, Dodge dropped the Matador, leaving the Polara as the sole "senior" Dodge model.
 Darts on the shorter wheelbase continued.
 For 1961, Exner's styling department reversed the car's fins, making them taller as they flowed toward the rear window.
 As the fins sloped towards the rear of the car, they cut slightly towards the center (to allow the single tail light housing on each side) of the rear of the vehicle, wrapping downward and then back along the side fender to form a C-shaped line accentuated in chrome.
-The overall effect made the rear of the car seem to "pucker" from the angles the design created.
+The overall effect made the car's rear seem to "pucker" from the angles the design created.
 The massive front bumper treatments that had been a Dodge hallmark since 1957 were replaced with a simple bar design, above which was a massive concave grille shared with the Dodge Dart.

-The 1961 styling overhaul of the Dodge line-up was different from anything else on the US market at that time (save the 1961 Plymouth, and consumers turned away from the 1961 restyle.
+The 1961 styling overhaul of the Dodge line-up was different from anything else on the US market at that time (save the 1961 Plymouth) and consumers turned away from the 1961 restyle.
 Sales of full-size Dodges plunged to their lowest levels since the firm's founding in 1914, with only 14,032 units produced in the United States.
-For the second straight year, the make was carried by the Dart which saw sales of 142,000 units for the year.
-Total Dodge sales for 1961 were down 53% compared to 1960, dropping the make from sixth in the American market to ninth place.
+For the second straight year, the Dart carried the make, with sales of 142,000 units.
+However, Dodge sales for 1961 were down 53% compared to 1960, dropping the make from sixth in the American market to ninth place.

-1236 units were part of a special order for the State of California Highway Patrol produced in the 999 trim code.
-The four door sedans were essentially low-cost models equipped similarly to Dodge Dart standards sporting rubber floor mats, gray vinyl interiors and limited chrome trim.
-California insisted on a longer wheelbase police pursuit vehicle, rather than use the smaller wheelbase Dodge Dart.
-Power was provided by a 383 High output V8 with a 413 camshaft and four-barrel Carter Carburator.
-Additionally, several other California law enforcement agencies piggybacked on the special orders, so Polara Police Package cars could be found across the state, such as in the Orange County Sheriffs Department.
+A total of 1,236 units were part of a special order for the State of California Highway Patrol produced in the 999 trim code.
+The four-door sedans were essentially low-cost models equipped similarly to Dodge Dart standards, including rubber floor mats, gray vinyl interiors, and limited chrome trim.
+California officials insisted on a longer wheelbase police pursuit vehicle rather than using the smaller wheelbase Dodge Dart.
+A 383 high-output V8 provided power with a 413 camshaft and four-barrel Carter carburetor.

-The bodyshells which were used for the 1961 Polaras were then reused the following year by the sedan and convertible models of the 1962 Chryslers.
+The bodyshells that were used for the 1961 Polaras were then reused the following year by the sedan and convertible models of the 1962 Chryslers.
 These 1962 Chryslers were created by mating the front ends of updated 1961 Chryslers to the corresponding (and now de-finned) 1961 Polara bodies.
 The 1962 Chrysler station wagons were created similarly, except the body of a full-sized 1961 Plymouth four-door wagon was used instead.